NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ### Securing the Site

 The KGE Archive enforces user authentication (using AWS Cognito).
 For this to properly work, the Archive needs to be hosted behind HTTPS / SSL.
 If the server is proxied through a suitable **https** (Translator) hostname, then HTTPS/SSL access will be handled by the NGINX instance running on the core Translator server.
-If you deployan independent Archive deployment, then the Archive web application access will generally need to be proxied through a locally installed copy of NGINX (next section).
+If you aim for an independent Archive deployment, then the Archive web application access will generally need to be proxied through a locally installed copy of NGINX (next section).

 #### NGINX Installation and Configuration

 NGINX can be operated directly as a program in the operating system or in a Docker container.
 For now, we choose the direct installation option for simplicity of SSL/HTTPS management.
 On Ubuntu, typing:

 ```shell
 sudo apt install nginx